ChebbiSami/battleship/README.md

 <pre>
 python3 main.py -i the_input_file
 </pre>
-Don't forget to replace "the_input_file" by a file that fit the requirement The first line contains the size of the board.
+Don't forget to replace "the_input_file" by a file that fit the requirement.
+The first line contains the size of the board.
 The second line contains a list of coordinate-and-orientation tuples (initial position of the ships).
 Any subsequent lines are
 operations: shoot operations (simply coordinates) and move operations (coordinates to specify